PowerShell/Crescendo/Microsoft.PowerShell.Crescendo/src/experimental/HelpParsers/README.md

 ### Parsing Help for Usage

+This seems to be the area of most inconsistency
 ## Constructing Crescendo Configurations

 Once the parsed help is separated into its components, we need a way to actually emit the Crescendo configuration.